gobo-eiffel/gobo/library/utility/Readme.txt

 command
     Executable commands.
-Useful to encapsulate actions or to build history (undo-redo) mechanism. error
+Useful to encapsulate actions or to build history (undo-redo) mechanism. config
+    Parser of config files made up of name/value pairs and preprocessor instructions. error
     Error messages and error handling cluster. formatter